mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/PREPARATION.md

 For the workshop, it is not necessary to install 4C and QUEENS on your own computer.
 Different software containers with the necessary software already pre-installed are provided (virtual machine appliance, docker container).

-The choice between a virtual machine or docker containers is either based on personal preference or might be dictated by you hardware specifications.
+The choice between a virtual machine or docker containers is either based on personal preference or might be determined by your available hardware.

 - The **virtual machine** only works for `x86_64` architectures.
 - Participants with **arm** architecture, e.g. Mac users with Apple Silicon, must resort to the docker container.